hotwired/stimulus/docs/reference/using_typescript.md

 ## Define Controller Value Type

-To define the type of configured values is possible over the declare feature of TypeScript:
+You can define the type of configured values using the `declare` feature of TypeScript:

 ```ts
 import { Controller } from '@hotwired/stimulus';